-Pre-pharmacy students who complete the required courses (since high school) at UM are provided a bonus – UM FACTOR of 0.4 added to the GPA utilized in the selection process for admission into the professional degree program.
-The required courses must be completed at the UM in order to receive this bonus.
-Otherwise there is no advantage in the calculation of the admission scores – UM Student vs. non-UM pre-pharmacy students.
+Pre-pharmacy students who complete the required courses (since high school) at UM are provided a bonus UM Factor of 0.4 added to the GPA utilized in the selection process for admission into the professional degree program.
+The required courses must be completed at UM in order to receive this bonus.
+Otherwise, there is no advantage in the calculation of the admission scores between UM students and non-UM pre-pharmacy students.

 Why should I complete the pre-pharmacy courses at Ole Miss?

 Academically, am I better prepared if I complete the pre-pharmacy courses at UM?

 The School of Pharmacy possesses no data to demonstrate that UM prepared pre-pharmacy students perform academically better than those completing the requirements at other institutions.
 Instead, what appears to be important is academic rigor, time management and study skills.

 Can I complete pre-pharmacy courses at a community college?